marcusfgardiner/CV/README.md

 [Projects](#Projects) | [Skills](#Skills) | [Education](#Education) | [Personal Interests](#Experience) | [Experience](#Experience) | [LinkedIn](https://www.linkedin.com/in/marcus-gardiner-a7131a56/) | [Blog](https://medium.com/@marcusfgardiner)

 I am an enthusiastic Junior Developer with the business acumen, communication and delivery skills of an experienced Management Consultant.
-I pride myself on software craftsmanship and I am driven by learning.
+I believe software development is a craft to hone and I am driven by learning.

 Following 4 years as a Strategy & Operations Consultant at Deloitte, I won the Makers Academy & ETC Coding Competition.
 In the intensive 16 week bootcamp that followed, I loved coding in an environment where the focus was honing a best-practice approach to development.